SSWConsulting/SSW.Rules.Content/rules/sort-videos-into-playlists/rule.md

 ![](playlist_bad.png)

 ::: bad
-Bad example: people living YouTube after (or even while) watching one of your videos will rank you (and your content) down.
+Bad example: people leaving YouTube after (or even while) watching one of your videos will rank you (and your content) down.
 :::